ministryofjustice/staff-device-shared-services-infrastructure/README.md

 ## How to use this repo

 The source code in this repository is provided only as a reference.

-Please speak to someone on the PTTP team to get a pipeline set up.
+Please speak to someone on the PTTP team to get a pipeline set up for your own project.

-This pipeline will be integrated with a Github repository, and build your project according to your [buildspec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) files.
+The pipeline you set will be integrated with a GitHub repository, and will build your project according to your [buildspec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) files.

 Depending on your build process, you may require 3 files to do linting, testing and deployment.